-It is actually a way for the people to interact with the panorama using their smartphone or mouse as if they are hovering in the air.
+It is actually a way for people to interact with the aerial panoramas using their smartphone or mouse as if they are hovering in the air.
 This is so because they can rotate the image in all the directions in just the same way as they are browsing any typical website on the internet.
 Here is an image that you can try the interactive panorama thing on.
-You think it is astounding?
+Do you think it is astounding?
 Let’s get going then!

 Capture a Stunning Landscape

 Firstly, you need to capture lots of images of your landscape.
 Once you reach the desired location, capture 20 to 30 photographs with approximately 30% to 40% overlap from one image to another.
 This will ensure that you do not have to break a sweat while stitching the images together in post-production since the computer will have plenty of pixel data to correlate from image to image.